 Construction of the town hall started in 1348, shortly after Emperor Charles IV. founded New Town.
 It served as the administrative center of the Nové Město, until 1784 when all four Prague towns became connected as one town council.

 The First Defenestration

-On July 30, 1419, during the final days of Wenceslaus IV’s life, the town hall was where the first of Prague’s three defenestrations took place.
+On July 30, 1419, during the final days of Wenceslaus IV’s life, the New Town Hall, Czech Republic, was where the first of Prague’s three defenestrations took place.
 Hussite preachers Jan Želivský and Jan Žižka led a procession demanding the release of their imprisoned followers.